RCN-ECS/rcn-ecs.github.io/2021WorkingGroupsCall.md

 If you are not a member of the RCN, you are more than welcome to join!
 [Please follow these instructions to sign up](https://rcn-ecs.github.io/howtojoin/).

+### Deadline
+The deadline for proposals is Dec 1.
+Working group activities are expected to start in January 2021, with a report due in Sept 2021.

 ### Topics
 The proposal should describe how a working group on this topic will advance knowledge in both marine science and evolutionary biology.
 Although we invite applications for working groups from a wide variety of topics, priority will be given to those projects associated with genomics.